 In this paper, we have proposed a discrete time stochastic extension dtsdPBC of PBC, enriched with deterministic multiactions.
 The calculus has a parallel step operational semantics, based on labeled probabilistic transition systems and a denotational semantics in terms of a subclass of LDTSDPNs.
 A technique of performance evaluation in the framework of the calculus has been presented (embedding) that explores the corresponding stochastic process, which is a semi-Markov chain (SMC).
 In such an SMC, the sojourn time in every tangible state is geometrically distributed (with the special cases of being one or infinity) while the sojourn time in every vanishing state is zero.
 It has been proved that the underlying discrete time Markov chain (DTMC) or its reduction (RDTMC) by eliminating vanishing states may alternatively and suitably be studied for that purpose (abstraction and elimination, respectively).
-Since vanishing states are preserved by both the embedding and abstraction, the latter can be seen as an alternative (to the former) preservation method [80].
-We have also established coincidence of the reduced SMC (RSMC) and RDTMC.
-In Figure 61, a classification of the techniques for performance analysis within dtsdPBC is presented.
+Since vanishing states are preserved by both the embedding and abstraction, the latter can be seen as an alternative (to the former) preservation method [48].
+In Figure 59, a classification of the techniques for performance analysis within dtsdPBC is presented.

 Further, step stochastic bisimulation equivalence of process expressions has been defined, used to establish the consistency of the operational and denotational semantics, and its interrelations with other equivalences of the calculus have been investigated.
-We have explained how to reduce transition systems and Markov chains (SMCs, DTMCs and RDTMCs) by building their quotients with respect to the introduced equivalence.
-We have studied an effect of the quotienting to extraction, embedding and reduction, in terms of the transition probability matrices (TPMs) of the quotient DTMCs, EDTMCs and RDTMCs.
-We have demonstrated that for DTMCs of the process expressions, the quotienting is permutable (commute) with both extraction and reduction, whereas an additional embedding of the quotient embedded DTMC is needed to coincide with the embedded quotient DTMC.
-Thus, making extraction before the quotienting permits to start reasoning from the Markov chain level.
-Applying reduction before the quotienting simplifies quantitative analysis in case of many non-equivalent vanishing states.
-The quotienting before embedding requires less computations.
+We have explained how to reduce transition systems and underlying SMCs of expressions with respect to the introduced equivalence.
 We have proved that the mentioned equivalence guarantees identity of the stationary behaviour and the sojourn time properties, and thus preserves performance measures.
 The theory presented has been illustrated with an extensive series of examples, among which is the travel system application demonstrating performance analysis within dtsdPBC.
 A case study of a generalization of the shared memory system with maintenance, by allowing for variable probabilities in its specification, has been presented.
 The case study is an example of modeling, performance evaluation and performance preserving reduction in the calculus.
 We have also determined the advantages of dtsdPBC by comparing it with other SPAs.
 We have discussed the SPAs approaches to the analytical solution, concurrency interpretation and application area.